-Murrumbidgee regulated river water source allocation to general security entitlements has increased by 2 per cent.
-This brings the total allocation this year to 48 per cent, and incorporating carryover, lifts average water availability for general security entitlements to 66 per cent.
+Murrumbidgee regulated river water source allocation to general security licences has increased by 4%.
+This brings the total allocation this year to 58% of entitlement.

-There has been a small resource improvement since the last assessment which has been mostly allocated to general security licences, with a commensurate allocation to conveyance entitlements, in accordance with the Water Sharing Plan.
+Rainfall to date in October has been above average for the headwater Murrumbidgee catchments, resulting in further resource improvement since the last assessment.
+This improvement has been mostly allocated to general security licences, with a commensurate allocation to Conveyance entitlements, in accordance with the water sharing plan.

 The focus to date has been to safely allocate as much water as possible early, to allow water users to plan for maximum production.
-However, as we enter the southern dry season (based on historical records), attention will soon need to shift more to meeting high priority needs in 2021/22.
-Nevertheless, the recent declaration of La Niña conditions by the Bureau of Meteorology augurs well for likely wetter conditions into summer and improved water availability.
+Allocations will continue to accrue while wet weather remains, however; as we enter the southern dry season (based on historical records), there will likely be less allocation improvement with attention shifting to target high priority needs in 2021-22.

-2020-21 High Security General Security Average Carryover Drought Stage Murrumbidgee 95% 48% 18% Stage 1
+2020-21 High Security General Security Average Carryover Drought Stage Murrumbidgee 95% 58% 18% Stage 1